 High quality bituminous SBS modified capsheet reinforced with a heavy non-woven polyester felt.
 Includes root-resistant additive for living roof specifications.

 The upper surface is finished with grey-green mineral chippings.

 Designed for torch-applied applications and Safe2Torch details using hot-air.

-- Capsheet for double layer waterproofing systems.
+- Capsheet in multi-layer waterproofing systems.

 - Top sheet in two-layer membranes for waterproofing of roofs with heavy bonded, unbonded or floating protection.

 - Single-layer membrane for waterproofing intensive and extensive green roofs.